alternet/alternet.ml/parsing/src/site/markdown/parsing.md

 WWW-Authenticate: Bearer realm="FooCorp", error=invalid_token, error_description="The \"access token\" has expired"
 </pre></div>

-We will design our `WAuth` grammar and our custom result objects, say the `Challenge` class for the global result and the `Parameter` class for each {name, value} pair.
+We will design our `WAuth` grammar and our custom result objects (for the part after "WWW-Authenticate:"), say the `Challenge` class for the global result and the `Parameter` class for each {name, value} pair.

 <a name="targetClasses"></a>